muppin/mastering-DevOps/Terraform/Commands.md

 _____________________________________________________________________________________________________________________________________________________________________________

-Terraform commands used on a daily basis:
+## Terraform commands used on a daily basis:

-#Terraform

 1. terraform init:
 - Initializes a working directory containing Terraform configuration files.